About The Compost Co-op

 Our customers are valued investors in the community.

 We are committed to building with others a local economic infrastructure that is socially just, economically sustainable, and environmentally sound.

-Driven by racial and environmental justice, the worker owners of the Compost Co-operative haul food scraps for residential, commercial, and institutional customers in Franklin County, MA.
-As topsoil erodes along with living-wage jobs, we build ownership and opportunity among people coming out of jail and prison and others who face barriers to employment -- and are committed to providing affordable housing for our formerly incarcerated members.
-We believe that diverting compostable materials from the waste stream and back into the soil through the process of composting can be an effective local response to inequality and climate change.
+Driven by racial and environmental justice, the Compost Co-operative hauls food scraps for residential, commercial, and institutional customers in and around Greenfield, MA.
+As topsoil erodes along with living-wage jobs, we build ownership and opportunity among people coming out of jail and others who face barriers to employment -- and are committed to providing affordable housing for our formerly incarcerated members.
+We believe that diverting organics from the waste stream and back into the soil through the process of composting is an effective local response to inequality and the climate crisis.